tmanojlo/GettingAndCleaningDataCoursera/CodeBook.md

-train - X data of the train set test- X data of the test set data - merged test and train X
+train - X data of the train set test - X data of the test set data - merged test and train X